Blackley: Governance

 The suburb is split between the local government wards of Higher Blackley and Charlestown on Manchester City Council.
-The three councillors for both wards are members of the Labour Party.
+There are two Labour and one Reform UK councillor for each ward.

-In the 1860s records show Blackley was a separate civil parish, on 26 March 1896 the parish was abolished to form North Manchester.
+Blackley was historically in the ancient parish of Manchester, in 1866 Blackley became a civil parish, on 26 March 1896 the parish was abolished to form North Manchester.
 In 1891 the parish had a population of 7332.

 Economy

 During the 1930s, residential development started to take place in the formerly rural village to provide more homes for Manchester's growing population.
 It became an area with a mixture of housing: mainly privately owned homes for owner occupation and private renting.
 In 2014, Blackley appeared on a list of Top 10 Places to Live In Greater Manchester.

 The suburb is popular for commuters into Manchester city centre.
 The few opportunities to work in the suburb itself include the Hexagon Tower Development, close to North Manchester Hospital, which is a centre for scientific research into plastics and related innovation.